Skip to main navigation Skip to search Skip to main content

 Abstract

 To reduce the significant environmental impact of the construction industry, building floors designed as concrete shells that work mainly in compression and that are segmented for prefabrication and disassembly offer a promising alternative to reinforced thick flat slabs.
-The OAK prototype, a 4.5 m × 4.5 m segmented concrete shell with reversible dry joints for reusable building floors offers such potential.
-The non-linear behaviour of the concrete material and the segmented shell system make understanding the mechanics of such a structural system challenging for practical design.
+The OAK prototype, a 4.5 m × 4.5 m segmented concrete shell with reversible dry joints for reusable building floors, offers such potential.
+The non-linear behavior of the concrete material and the segmented shell system make understanding the mechanics of such a structural system challenging for practical design.
 In particular, the compressive stresses and the slenderness of shells, along with their fabrication and assembly imperfections, make them prone to instability.
-This paper reports the methodology and results from a set of physical structural assessments on the OAK prototype, including material, serviceability, robustness, and stability tests.
+This article reports the methodology and results from a set of physical structural assessments on the OAK prototype, including material, serviceability, robustness, and stability tests.

 Original languageEnglish